- Copywriting Services

 Consider this example.
 I recently worked with a construction company that specialized in designing and installing kitchens and baths.
 For over a decade, it had been steadily growing, but the bulk of its work was for residential clients.
 While that niche had served them well and was reasonably lucrative, the owners of this construction company had their eyes on a bigger prize.

 They wanted construction jobs with multiple kitchen and bath installations.
-Instead of targeting residential clients and doing a single family home, they decided to target developers who were building apartment complexes, hotels, hospitals and schools.
+Instead of targeting residential clients and doing a single-family, custom build home, they decided to target developers who were building apartment complexes, hotels, hospitals and schools.
 Brilliant, right?

 Just one sale could result in months of work for the construction company’s crews.
 And with the economies of scale, they could bulk buy supplies and also streamline their design and installation processes, greatly impacting their potential profits.

 To target this new demographic, I rewrote their website, focusing on their capabilities for large-scale, high-volume projects.
 Every sentence was designed to help them sound big and capable.
 I removed all but brief mentions of their residential work.
 And the photos we chose to accompany the text were of sizable commercial properties.

 I also created case studies for some of the larger projects they’d completed.
 Those case studies, which included testimonials from their satisfied commercial customers, were able to be included with project proposals, demonstrating to prospects their experience and capacity.

 I also wrote a targeted sales letter that they could send out to developers who did big construction projects.

 Every aspect of the construction company’s marketing now focused on attracting the type of commercial customers the owners most wanted to attract.
 And it wasn’t long before the lucrative, large-scale projects they’d been eyeing soon began to flow in.

 “Modern online marketing requires many skills in order to generate positive ROI,” according to The Brand Constructors.
 “If your in-house marketing team doesn’t feel confident in handling all of the aspects of modern online construction marketing, then consider subcontracting some or all of that work to outside professionals.”